mitranim/statil/readme.md

 ## Templating

-By default, statil uses Django-style delimiters.
+By default, Statil uses Django-style delimiters.
 You can customise them by passing custom regexes (see lodash's template docs).

 Statil makes the functions listed below available in templates.

-### `extend(path, data)`
+### `extend(path, locals)`

-Causes the current template to be wrapped by the template at the given path, passing any additional data.
+Causes the current template to be wrapped by the template at the given path, making `locals` available in that template's scope.
 The compiled contents are available in the outer template as the variable `content`.

 ```html
 <!-- about.html -->